arslanafzal077/Simple-Ecom-with-e2e/README.md

   npx pod-install
 ```

-to run the test cases make sure you started you bundler if not started run this command to start
+to run the test cases make sure you started your bundler if not started run this command to start
 ```bash
   npx react-native start
 ```